p12tic/eagle-brd-merge/README.md

 --------

-This command-line tool merges several board files produced by CadSoft Eagle CAD software into one, effectively reimplementing the panelize.url script included in the program itself, but without the board size limit in the light and freeware editions of the program.
+This command-line tool merges several board files produced by CadSoft Eagle CAD software into one, effectively reimplementing the panelize.ulp script included in the program itself, but without the board size limit in the light and freeware editions of the program.